 Running a hill workout before cross country season officially starts is aggressive.
 But I was seeking massive improvement.
 I was leaving no stone unturned:

-Two days after my hill workout, my right foot developed a burning pain from the heel to my forefoot.
+But two days after my hill workout, my right foot developed a burning pain from the heel to my forefoot.
 After a visit to a specialist, and later a physical therapist, I was delivered the bad news.

 I had plantar fasciitis.
 One of the worst injuries a runner can get.
 And my season started in less than a month.
 My hopes for making the varsity squad were threatened, along with my goal of breaking 27 minutes for 8k.
 I immediately had one goal: cure my plantar fasciitis.

 I did what I always did when I got an injury: I immediately took a week off from running.
-Fortunately, I was able to visit a physical therapist twice a week who massaged my plantar fascia and performed the standard treatment of heat, massage, ice.
+Fortunately, I was able to visit a physical therapist twice a week who massaged my plantar fascia and performed the standard treatment of heat, massage, and ice.
 It didn’t work well as it took me weeks to get back into a regular running routine.

 How to Cure Plantar Fasciitis